 Detection and Treatment of Diseases

 Over 34, 000 Americans are diagnosed with oral cancer resulting in 8,000 deaths, in this year alone.
-Your dentist is highly skilled when it comes to detecting oral cancer, as the signs of this devastating disease typically go unnoticed and are not easily detected.
+Dr Bao is highly skilled when it comes to detecting oral cancer.
+Without regular dental exams, the signs of this devastating disease typically go unnoticed and are not identified.
 If your dentist discovers something suspicious in an area of the mouth, face, neck or jaw that may have an underlying problem, a biopsy may be performed.
 The biopsy will help correctly diagnose a possible condition.
-A biopsy is usually a surgical procedure that is used to remove a piece of tissue in an area of the body that is suspected as being diseased.
-You may be referred to an oral surgeon for the biopsy, but in some cases this procedure may be performed by your general dentist.
-Oral surgery is commonly used to treat oral cancer , and may be used as a combination treatment with radiation therapy.
+A biopsy is usually a surgical procedure that is used to remove a piece of tissue in an area of the body that is suspected of being diseased.
+You may be referred to an oral surgeon for the biopsy.
+In some cases this procedure may be performed by your general dentist.
+Oral surgery is commonly used to treat oral cancer.
+It may be used as a combination treatment with radiation therapy.